 The global meat substitutes market size was valued at USD 3.71 billion in 2016 and is projected to expand at an estimated CAGR of 7.5% from 2016 to 2022.
-Rising environmental concerns and awaress regarding the health benefits of meat substitues are the major factors driving this market.
-Emerging regions such as Central & South America and Asia Pacific are expected to offer tremendous growth opportunities for the global market.
+Rising environmental concerns and awareness regarding the health benefits of meat substitutes are the major factors driving this market.
+Emerging regions such as Central & South America and the Asia Pacific are expected to offer tremendous growth opportunities for the global market.

 The U.S. market was valued at USD 553.0 million in 2013, in terms of revenue.
-Presence of key companies and their focus on collaborating with regional universities is expected to propel the product demand in North America.
-For instance, Beyond Meat (U.S.) is collaborated with University of Missouri for R&D.
+The presence of key companies and their focus on collaborating with regional universities is expected to propel the product demand in North America.
+For instance, Beyond Meat (U.S.) has collaborated with the University of Missouri for R&D.

 Meat production accounts for over 14.5% of the total Greenhouse Gas (GHG) emissions, using nearly 68% of agricultural land, inclusive of a third of arable land needed for crop production.
 This, in turn, results in deforestation, land degradation, and loss of wildlife.
 The 2014 IPCC report on climate change emissions identified changing diets as an undeveloped, yet significant area for action.

 Among the multiple applications, seitan is presumed to witness the highest growth rate over the forecast period.
 Developing regions such as Central & South America and the Asia Pacific are projected to witness strong demand in the coming years.
 Europe has been the dominant market and is presumed to continue its dominance over the next few years.